Wasted Ink Zine Distro

 With zines and invisibilized histories on our minds we would like to offer a land and labor acknowledgement.

-I acknowledge that I primarily live and work on occupied Akimel O'odham/Pee-Posh lands.
+We acknowledge that we primarily live and work on occupied Akimel O'odham/Pee-Posh lands.
 We pay respects to our Yavapai and Navajo neighbors.
 We pay respect to their elders, past and present and thank them for their continued stewardship of the land.
 We recognize that land acknowledgement is simply one tiny step towards reconciliation, building right relationships with Native people and Native lands towards Land Back.
 If you would like to get to know more about this work and find out more about whose land you’re on to begin building relationships, check out the NDN Collective Land Back Campaign.

-I also want us to recognize that the stolen land we’re on was developed off the backs of stolen people.
-We acknowledge our ancestors who were enslaved around the world and especially in the so-called United States.
+We also want us to recognize that the stolen land we’re on was developed off the backs of stolen people.
+We acknowledge ancestors who were enslaved around the world and especially in the so-called United States.
 We acknowledge those who continue to labor without just compensation and those who strive for Black Liberation and equitable economic systems.
 We want to bring all these folks into the room with us as we move through these events.
 Let’s take a breath together in remembrance of all those ancestors.

-Meet our '21 Organizing Team
+Meet our '24 Organizing Team

 Picture